 The Forest Service wants to open to ATV riders a vast new landscape of roads in the south end of the Colville National Forest near Chewelah.

-The Forest Service has decided to open to ATV riders a vast new landscape of roads in the south end of the Colville National Forest near Chewelah.
+The Colville National Forest has proposed to open a vast new landscape of roads to ORV and ATV riders at the south end of the National Forest.

-Conservation Northwest, Kettle Range Conservation Group, and The Lands Council have sent a joint letter to the forest supervisor about the South End Project decision.
+Conservation Northwest, Kettle Range Conservation Group, and The Lands Council have sent a joint letter to the forest supervisor and have appealed the South End Project decision.

 Our study of closed roads in the South Fork Boulder Creek watershed in the South End showed 17 miles of closed roads regularly violated by ATVs and numerous user-created routes running through the riparian area to the creek.
 (See photos)